 The oceans are the world’s sink of CO2.
 In fact, 30% of annual CO2 emissions are absorbed by the world's oceans.
-Equatic leverages a first-of-a-kind electrolytic approach that removes CO2 equivalents from the ocean, in turn allowing the ocean to remove more of it from the atmosphere.
+Equatic leverages a first-of-a-kind electrolytic approach that removes CO2 from the atmosphere and then uses the ocean's natural capacity to store carbon for millions of years.

-The process exploits the ocean-air equilibrium of CO2 and the enormous abundance of calcium and magnesium ions in seawater.
+The process exploits the enormous abundance of calcium and magnesium ions in seawater.
 By coupling carbon dioxide removal and generation of hydrogen as a green fuel it achieves two objectives essential for a de-carbonized economy:

 - It immobilizes CO2 permanently in the ocean, as dissolved bicarbonate ions (in water), and in the form of solid mineral carbonates.